-- The proposed project would generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment. - The proposed project would conflict with an applicable plan, policy or regulation adopted for the
+- The proposed project would generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment. - The proposed project would conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases.

-The proposed project site is located on a 10.491 gross acre parcel that is currently vacant and undisturbed.
+The proposed project site is located on a 9.48-acre parcel that is currently vacant and undisturbed.
 The proposed development will be constructed in the southwestern portion of the City of Adelanto.
-Examples of GHG that are produced both by natural and industrial processes include carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).
+Examples of GHG that are produced both by natural and industrial processes include carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 The accumulation of GHG in the atmosphere regulates the earth's temperature.
 Without these natural GHG, the Earth's surface would be about 61°F cooler.
 However, emissions from fossil fuel combustion have elevated the concentrations of GHG in the atmosphere to above natural levels.
 These man-made GHG will have the effect of warming atmospheric temperatures with the attendant impacts of changes in the global climate, increased sea levels, and changes to the worldwide biome.
 The major GHG that influence global warming are described below.